Difficult-Burger/difficult-burger.github.io/_pages/about.md

 **Shenzhen NINES Internet:** Dev Department, 2022.9-2022.12, Shenzhen, China.

-See "Interships" page for more information.
+See "Internships" page for more information.

 My Research Experience as an Undergraduate Research Assistant
 ------